MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-task-scheduler-trace.md

 ## Task failed

-Occurs when the execution of task's main codeunit or failure codeunit fails because of an exception.
+Occurs when the execution of task's main codeunit or failure codeunit fails because of an exception thrown by the AL runtime.

 ### General dimensions